FastFig/FigChat-API/README.md

 Chat creation, access, and embedding are all incredibly easy in our system.

-to create a chatroom make a `GET` or `POST` request to https://www.fastfig.com/api/chat/new-room.php As of now there are no required feilds for this request and you may leave it blank. the api will return a json string containing the variables `name` and `error`.
+to create a chatroom make a `GET` or `POST` request to https://www.fastfig.com/api/chat/new-room.php As of now there are no required fields for this request and you may leave it blank. the api will return a json string containing the variables `name` and `error`.
 If nothing went wrong on our end `error` will be false, and `name` will contain the string for your new chatroom.